camihoy96/Shop/README.md

 **Charlie Amihoy**

-Bachelor of Science in Information Technology
+Bachelor of Science in Computer Science

 ---